iebeid/ProtGram-DirectGCN/README.md

 ## Overview

 This project introduces ProtGram-DirectGCN, a method to generate powerful protein sequence embeddings for predicting interactions.
 The core pipeline involves:
-1.  **Graph Construction**: Building directed n-gram graphs from protein sequences, where nodes are amino acid n-grams and edges represent their co-occurrence.
+1.  **ProtGram: Graph Construction**: Building directed n-gram graphs from protein sequences, where nodes are amino acid n-grams and edges represent their co-occurrence.
-2.  **GCN Training**: Training a Graph Convolutional Network on these graphs to learn topologically-aware embeddings.
+2.  **DirectGCN: Graph Convolutional Neural Network Training**: Training a Custom Directed Graph Convolutional Network on these graphs to learn topologically-aware embeddings.
-3.  **PPI Prediction**: Using the learned embeddings to train a downstream classifier for link prediction (PPI).
+3.  **PPI Prediction**: Relying on the learned embeddings to train a downstream classifier for link prediction (PPI).
 4.  **Benchmarking**: Evaluating the model against other GNNs and established protein embedding techniques.

 ## Prerequisites